Order of Friars Minor Capuchin: Capuchin Poor Clares

 The Capuchin Poor Clares are cloistered nuns of the Order of St. Clare, who form the female branch of the Capuchin Order.
-They were founded in 1538 in Naples by the Venerable Maria Laurentia Longo, who was Abbess of the Poor Clare monastery of that city.
+They were founded in 1538 in Naples by the Blessed Maria Laurentia Longo, who was Abbess of the Poor Clare monastery of that city.
 She and the other nuns of that community embraced the then-new Capuchin reform movement, and so austere was the life that they were called "Sisters of Suffering".
 The Order soon spread to France, Spain and beyond.
 They live according to the same rules and regulations as the Capuchin friars, and are held as members of the friars' provinces.

 In the United States, as of 2012, there are five monasteries of this Order.
 There are about 50 nuns in these communities, which are located in: Denver and Pueblo in Colorado, Alamo and Amarillo (the first, founded 1981) in Texas, and Wilmington, Delaware.
 The monasteries were almost all founded from Mexico, where there are some 1,350 Capuchin nuns in 73 monasteries.
 The monastery in Pueblo is a foundation of the monastery in Amarillo.
 Together they form the Federation of Our Lady of the Angels.